 In 2014, Kentucky enacted the “Uniform Trust Code”.
 This new law provided beneficiaries more plain procedural and substantive rights in trusts.
-In other words, the law caught up with abuses by trustees because of the secrecy the law had effectively previously allowed.
-Moreover, the law provides more opportunity to address trust concerns in an economical manner.
-That is, trust issues can be thoroughly addressed in Probate Court – as opposed to more costly Circuit Court.
-This is a significant development in the law, and to the benefit to trust beneficiaries!
+In other words, the law caught up with abuses by trustees because of secrecy the law had effectively allowed in the past.
+Moreover, the law provides more opportunity to address Trust concerns in an economical manner.
+That is, Trust issues can often be sufficiently addressed in Probate Court – as opposed to more costly Circuit Court.
+Moreover, this new law allows for attorney fees to be reimbursed.
+These are is a significant developments in the law, and to the benefit to Trust beneficiaries!

 If you have reason to believe that a Trustee has mismanaged funds or is not adhering to the terms of the person(s) who created the Trust, it may be time to hire an attorney.
 Key Schoen represents clients in trust matters whether in Probate Court or Circuit Court.